Swami Vivekananda: Indian nationalism

-In the background of emerging nationalism in British-ruled India, Vivekananda crystallised the nationalistic ideal.
-In the words of social reformer Charles Freer Andrews, "The Swami's intrepid patriotism gave a new colour to the national movement throughout India.
+Vivekananda's nationalism gave unprecedented substance to the emerging nationalist ideal of British-ruled India.
+According to social reformer Charles Freer Andrews, "The Swami's intrepid patriotism gave a new colour to the national movement throughout India.
 More than any other single individual of that period Vivekananda had made his contribution to the new awakening of India".
 Vivekananda drew attention to the extent of poverty in the country, and maintained that addressing such poverty was a prerequisite for national awakening.
 His nationalistic ideas influenced many Indian thinkers and leaders.
 Sri Aurobindo regarded Vivekananda as the one who awakened India spiritually.
 Mahatma Gandhi counted him among the few Hindu reformers "who have maintained this Hindu religion in a state of splendor by cutting down the dead wood of tradition".